paulo-amaral/primero-extractor/README.md

-# API to PostgreSQL Data Ingestion Script
+# UNICEF PRIMERO API to PostgreSQL Data Ingestion Script

 This Python script is designed to authenticate with the Primero API, fetch case data, and insert it into a PostgreSQL database.
 It handles token-based authentication and transforms the JSON response from the API into structured data for PostgreSQL.